-Climate mitigation measures:
+Proposed climate mitigation measures:

-- Local contractors and suppliers will be used as far as practicable to reduce fuel use and greenhouse gases emitted as part of the works. - BEAR Scotland will adhere to its Carbon Management Policy.

-• Where possible, waste will be removed to local waste management facilities.
+- Local contractors and suppliers will be used as far as practicable to reduce fuel use and greenhouse gas emitted as part of the works. - BEAR Scotland will adhere to its Carbon Management Policy. - Where possible, waste will be removed to local waste management facilities.

-Vulnerability of the project to risks
+Vulnerability of the project to Major Accidents and Disasters

-There will be no change to the likelihood of flooding on the A1 within the scheme extents upon completion of the works.
+There will be no change to the likelihood of flooding on the M8 within the scheme extents upon completion of the works, although repairs to the carriageway pavement will provide localised benefits for road users.

-Works are restricted to areas of made ground on the A1 NB carriageway surface, with access to the scheme gained via the A1 mainline.
-TM will employ road closure with signed diversion.
-There are no NMU facilities, or other community assets, with connectivity to the scheme extents that have the potential to be impacted.
-As such, the proposed work impacts on road traffic accidents are assessed to be of negligible magnitude.
+Works are restricted to areas of made/engineered ground within the boundary of the M8 carriageway, with access to the scheme gained via the M8.
+TM is currently anticipated to be night-time M8 WB lane closures with a signed diversion.
+There are no NMU facilities or other community assets that have the potential to be impacted by the works.
+As such, the proposed works impacts on the road traffic accidents is assessed to be of negligible magnitude.